 16. Incorporate a map

 For location-based infographics, maps are a great way to add context and make your layout more visually appealing.
 You can choose a map that fits the location you are writing about from Canva’s library.
+Check out this example below:

 17. Use an alternating layout